 - Goal: “To have a fulfilling career that makes me feel proud and accomplished” OR “to be in a lasting and fulfilling relationship by the end of the year.”

 - Difference: Both goals are a version of happiness, the intention is the same, it’s the interpretation and HOW you go about manifesting it that changes.

 Although intentions and goals are different, we need them both to work together in order to set goals and achieve them.
 However, we struggle and feel lost when we jump to goal setting without first seeking out our intention.

 Goals “anchor” our intentions in reality, and help us manifest our internal intentions into our physical lives.
-Goals give us a specific outcome and destination to work towards, but it’s the intention that motivates us, that keeps us focused and allows us to feel successful no matter what happens with the goal.
+Goals give us a specific outcome and destination to work towards, but it’s the intention that motivates us, keeps us focused, and allows us to feel successful no matter what happens with the goal.